WWII veteran's remains return home after missing 74 years

 Roan said the family was “shocked and excited” when they heard the news.

 Duus said Oxford is one of 74 veterans who have been identified so far this year.
-She said all service members have been returned to the U.S. for identification before the family is notified and the service member is provided a funeral with honors.
+She said all service members are returned to the U.S. for identification before the family is notified and the service member is provided a funeral with honors.

 Eighty service members were identified in 2015, and that number more than doubled with 164 the following year, Duus said.